Zed logo

 These prompt-level losses are the first prompts to track and repair.

-Where Zed is winning1
+Where Zed is winning

 Where Zed is losing5